li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

     ## $ occtype  <chr> "Manufacturing (skilled)", "Manufacturing (skilled)", "…
     ## $ uscity   <chr> "Chicago, IL", "San Francisco, CA", "San Diego, CA", "D…

-Place your data in the /data folder, and add dimensions (number of observations and variables) and the data dictionary (a description of every variable in the dataset) to the README in the folder.
-Make sure the data dictionary is neatly formatted and easy to read.

 Sources:

 Statistic used in Introduction: RPC.
 (January 31, 2019).
 Number of